 Those that were able to weather the housing crisis have HELOCs that were originated between 2005 and 2007 and are nearing the end of their principal draw periods.
 These borrowers will soon be required to repay the principal and interest, adding on average roughly $250 per month to their mortgage payment.
 What’s worse is a large number — estimates are as high as 30% — of homeowners have loan-to-value ratios that exceed 85%, meaning a refinance will be difficult.

-Also of Interest - Boston North Shore Mortgage Forecast: Easy Money?
+Also of Interest - Boston North Shore Mortgage Loan Payment Tips in Bad Times

 In summary, the Boston area mortgage market, as well as others throughout the country, will be scrutinized closely in the coming months to see how homeowners react to the impact of the HELOCs.